-(d) The proposed change would fulfill a public service need that enhances the health, safety
+(d) The proposed change would fulfill a public service need that enhances the health, safety or general welfare of County residents.

 The proposed change will not correct a public facility deficiency.
 Criterion not met.

 2.2.
 Urban Sprawl

 Urban sprawl is defined as a development pattern characterized by low density, automobile-dependent development with either a single use or multiple uses that are not functionally related, requiring the extension of public facilities and services in an inefficient manner, and failing to provide a clear separation between urban and rural uses.